Restrainite/restrainite.github.io/features.md

 - `Prevent Turning`: Prevent the user from turning his body via VR controller or look around via mouse or keyboard.
 The user is still able to look around in VR by turning his head.
 Turning can't be restricted for Gamepad users.
 - `Movement Speed Multiplier`: **[+ float]** When enabled, the movement speed is multiplied by a value set in a `DynamicValueVariable<float>` with the same name.
 The value is limited from 0.0 to 1.0.
 If the value is 1.0, the user moves with normal speed, if it's lower, they are slowed down.
 - `Tracker Movement Speed`: **[+ float]** When enabled, the movement speed of the VR trackers can be limited.
 This value is used internally with SmoothLerp, so 0.0 means no movement, higher values like 100.0 makes it instant. (new in v1.2.0)
+- `Disable VR Trackers`: When enabled, VR controllers and full-body trackers are disabled, causing the user to pose like they are in desktop mode. (new in v1.2.0)